sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 void up(struct semaphore *sem);
 void down(struct semaphore *sem);
 int down_interruptible(struct semaphore *sem);
+int down_timeout(struct semaphore *sem, long jiffies);
 ```
 - `down()` places the calling process in the `TASK_UNINTERRUMPIBLE` state when it sleeps.
 - `down_interrumptible()` places the calling process to sleep in the `TASK_INTERRUMPTIBLE` state.
 If the task receives a signal while waiting for the semaphore, it is awakaned and down interruptible() returns `-EINTR`.
 You can check the status of the task with `ps`.
 - `down_trylock()` If the semaphore is not available at the time of the call, `down_trylock` returns with a nonzero return value.
+- `down_timeout()` Attemps to adquire the semaphore.
+If no more tasks are allowed the semaphore, calling this function will put the task to sleep.
+If the semaphore is not released within the specified number of jiffies, this function returns `-ETIME`.
+It returns 0 if the semaphore is adquired.

 ### Example